-The Fund may also invest up to 20% of its Net Assets in equity investments that may not adhere to the Fund's ESG criteria and in fixed income securities, such as government, corporate and bank debt obligations.
+The Fund may also invest up to 20% of its total assets in fixed income investments, such as government, corporate and bank debt obligations and in other equity investments.
+The Fund concentrates its investments in securities of issuers in the real estate industry.

-The Investment Adviser measures the Fund's performance against the Morgan Stanley Capital International (MSCI) Europe, Australasia, Far East (EAFE) Index (Net, USD, Unhedged).
+The Investment Adviser measures the Fund's performance against the FTSE NAREIT All Equity REITs Index (Total Return, USD, Unhedged).